 Yes, you can eat the brie rind; it is part of the cheese’s flavor profile!
 When making this recipe for baked brie with fig jam, keeping the rind on the cheese is helpful because it prevents it from running all over as it melts.

 Brie has a mild buttery flavor and is a creamy cheese.
-The rind of brie is often has a touch of funk with umami and mushroom flavor notes.
+The rind of brie often has a touch of funk with umami and mushroom flavor notes.

 Did you love this recipe?